 Water Services Authority (WSA) are responsible for ensuring that all DWWTS have been registered.
 They have established a public register of DWWTSs within their functional areas and arranged for a certificate of registration to be issued to applicants who register their systems by the Local Government Management Agency (LGMA).

 WSAs are required to undertake inspections in accordance with the National Inspection Plan issued by the EPA.
 Inspections are due to commence July 2013.
 Inspectors have been appropriately trained by the Local Authority National Training Services Group (LANTSG) and have been appointed by the EPA.
-A list of appointed inspectors can be found on the EPA website.
 Inspectors have powers to enter and inspect DWWTS as directed by a WSA; conduct monitoring, sampling, photographs, survey, excavate etc; request information regarding maintenance, and, servicing and operation of DWWTS.